bcvsolutions/openldap-docker/images/openldap/README.md

 bcv-openldap:1.4.7-r0    // first release of tweaked osixia/openldap:1.4.7 image
 ```

+## Versioning of LDAP schema

+This image has mechanism which automatically applies changescripts on startup.
+All applied versions are stored in LDAP inside ou=versions,$LDAP_BASE_DN as multivalued attribute appliedVersions.
+On startup, all ldif files inside dropin/changefiles are being checked against this applied versions database and are being executed in case the filename is not found amog the appliedVersions values.

 ## Building
 Simply cd to the directory which contains the Dockerfile and issue `docker build -t <image tag here> ./`.